Gautam-Mandoliya/DegenToken/README.md

 3. Then paste -YOUR TOKEN ADDRESS- on `snowtrace`(Testnet).
 4. Remix Deployment:

-Open Remix, an online Solidity IDE.
+-Open Remix, an online Solidity IDE.

-Copy and paste the "Degen_token" contract code into a new file in Remix.
+-Copy and paste the "Degen_token" contract code into a new file in Remix.

-Compile the contract by selecting the appropriate compiler version (e.g., Solidity 0.8.18).
+-Compile the contract by selecting the appropriate compiler version (Solidity 0.8.18).

-Choose the "Injected Web3" environment in the Remix environment dropdown.
+-Choose the "Injected Provider-Metamask" environment in the Remix environment dropdown.

-Click on the "Deploy" tab and select the "Degen_token" contract from the dropdown.
+-Compile the contract.

-Click on the "Deploy" button to deploy the contract on the Fuji Testnet.
-Take note of the contract address provided by Remix.
+-Take note of the contract address provided by `Snowtrace`.

+-Paste -YOUR TOKEN ADDRESS- into `At Address` field under Deploy button and hit enter.

+*Now everything is connected and good to go for tesing*